cjchng/moil_sdk/README.md

 	same as 3.2 AnyPointM function

-#### 3.4.
+#### 3.5.
 PanoramaM

 	C++ : double PanoramaM(float *mapX, float *mapY, int w, int h, double magnification, double alpha_max);

     Purpose :

-> To generate a pair of X-Y Maps for the specified alpha, beta and zoom parameters, the result X-Y Maps can be used later to generate a panorama image from the original fisheye image.
+> To generate a pair of X-Y Maps for alpha within 0..alpha_max degree, the result X-Y Maps can be used later to generate a panorama image from the original fisheye image.

     Parameters :